wkdwtch/shark.n3t/README.md

 an alphabetically arranged database with the nameslist as folder names

-note : the folders will include 3 links : a google image search url link, a google search url link, a youtube search url link, and the image of choice.
+note : the folders will include 3 links and an image of choice : a google image search url link, a google search url link, a youtube search url link, and the image of choice.

 have fuN!